Home

 =LARGE($B$2:$B$6, 2)

-Method 2: RANK to label the row
+Method 2: Count Higher Values to Label the Row

 Rank Runner Flag Illustration